Analysis of RRB Clerk (Office Assistant) Prelim exam held 7th Dec 2025 (Shift 1)

 Data Interpretation:

-- Bar Graph: Six questions.
+Bar Graph: Six questions.
 Moderate to difficult.
-The average number of participants from two schools, A and B, on five days was presented.
+The average number of participants from two schools, A and B, on five days was presented in the bar graph.

-- Line Graph: Four questions.
+Line Graph: Four questions.
 Moderate and calculation-based.
-Population of four cities in 2023 and 2024.
+The population of four cities (A, B, C, D) in the years 2023 and 2024 were shown in the line graph.

 Individual Quant Questions

-The questions asked were based on Ages, Percentages, Profit and Loss, Partnership, Simple and Compound Interest, Time and Distance, Time and Work, Mensuration, Probability, Averages and Mixtures & Alligations.
-These were tricky and rated moderate to difficult.
+The questions asked were based on topics such as Ages, Percentages, Profit and Loss, Partnership, Simple and Compound Interest, Time and Distance (Trains), Time and Work, Mensuration, Probability, Averages and Mixtures, & Alligations.
+Though not direct questions, they were acknowledged as tricky ones that would certainly require thorough knowledge of concepts to tide over them.
+The level of difficulty of the questions can be labelled ‘moderate to difficult’.

 Approximations